szegedim/codec21/20250520/README.md

 cat index.html | curl -X 'PUT' --data-binary @- 'https://theme25.com?format=https://theme25.com%25s?Content-Type=text/html'
 ```

 Render and stream the console to a webpage using a series of PNG files.
+TODO: Use CODEC21 instead of PNG.

 ```
 cat script_to_png.c | grep gcc | bash
 ```

 Open the html in the browser like below.
+The secure link can be found in the script output.

 ```
 https://theme25.com/826c3607194640b63f9beb42a6ed182e76700b1c8d120049a588f6ffc87ececd.tig?Content-Type=text/html